ovh/order-cart-examples/README.md

 ### Let's checkout

-This step generates an ovh salesorder ready to bill.
+This step generates an ovh sales-order ready to bill.
 As a developer, you might be interest to run this as a dry run, to check if everything is fine.

 ``` python